MitchellJThomas/markdown-cv/index.md

  - Software Architect
  - Principle Developer

-Here at Tripwire I built a Tripwire Labs program which incepted Tripwire's SaaS platform - tripwire.io - upon which <a href="https://www.tripwire.com/products/tripwire-for-devops">Tripwire for DevOps</a> and <a href="https://www.tripwire.com/products/tripwire-expertops">Tripwire
+Built a labs program which incepted Tripwire's SaaS platform - tripwire.io - upon which <a href="https://www.tripwire.com/products/tripwire-for-devops">Tripwire for DevOps</a> and <a href="https://www.tripwire.com/products/tripwire-expertops">Tripwire